blasvicco/net/README.md

 const double MOMENTUM = 0.2;
 ```

 TYPE is the activation function that we will use for each perceptron in the Net.
-You can chose between SIGMOID and TANH.
+You can choose between SIGMOID and TANH.

-RBMPRETRAINING is a boolean value that activate or deactivate the pretraining using RBM.
+RBMPRETRAINING is a boolean value that activates or deactivates the pre training using RBM.

-MINERRORACCEPTED is a double value used to stop the training process when the Global Error reach the threshold.
-Remember that higher values will result in less training iterations but maybe It will no be enough to find a good solution.
+MINERRORACCEPTED is a double value used to stop the training process when the Global Error reaches the threshold.
+Remember that higher values will result in less training iterations but maybe it will not be enough to find a good solution.
 Smaller values will increment the number of iteration significantly.

 LEARNINGRATERBM and LEARNINGRATEMLP are the gradient damping for the learning process and MOMENTUM rate allows the attenuation of oscillations in the gradient descent.

-Inside the main function we define the numEpoch, for this example we set it on 50 iterations.
+Inside the main function we define the numEpoch.
+For these experiments we set it on 50 iterations.
 For each epoch we will:

-* Initialize a network
+Initialize a network
-* Pre training
+Pre train
-* Training
+Train
-* Test
+Test

-By default we will print for each epoch, the number of iteration needed by the Net to get trained and the total of fails in the test phase.
-At the end of all epochs, we will print the average of iteration and the average of porcentual errors to have a better approach of the Network configuration response.
+By default we will print for each epoch, the number of iterations needed by the Net to get trained and the total number of fails in the test phase.
+At the end of all epochs, we will print the average of iteration and the average of porcentual errors to have a better approach to the Network configuration response.

 For the XOR problem we will have two inputs and one output.
 These values will be different depending of the activation function we chose for the Net.
-For SIGMOID inputs and output will be 0 or 1 and for TANH the range will be -1, 1.
+For SIGMOID the inputs and the output will be 0 or 1 and for TANH the range will be -1, 1.

 The XOR problem doesn't need more than one hidden layer to be solved.
 You can test it deactivating the pre training and setting the network as: